MuharremSmakiqi/generate-excel/README.md

 # Generate Excel Document using Laravel

-> In this project we have used Laravel Excel (https://laravel-excel.com/)
+> In this project we have used Laravel Excel library (https://laravel-excel.com/)

-> This project contains an API to download the file
+> This project contains an API that generates Excel reports

 ## Code (API)